OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/examples/krig_sin.rst

             sin_mm.add_output('f_x:norm_dist', val=(0.,0.), surrogate=KrigingSurrogate())

 Now we'll setup the problem and set some training data.
-Here we just generate the data on the fly, but in general you would have pre generated this data and will just be importing it and using it.
+Here we just generate the data on the fly, but normally you would have pre-generated this data and then would just import it and use it.

 .. testcode:: krig_example